 Throughout her childhood, Alissa's grandmother, Mary Fran Anderegg, struggled with Alzheimer's disease.
 While growing up, Alissa quickly realized that the Alzheimer's community lacked a voice for what she now calls "the forgotten generation" of Alzheimer's: the child caregivers.
 Since then, she has become one of the nation's leading young Alzheimer’s advocates, inspiring people across the country with her personal story and mission to empower other young caregivers.
-Her story has been featured in the Emmy-winning HBO documentary The Alzheimer’s Project, the TV show Young Icons, Maria Shriver’s Wipe Out Alzheimer’s Challenge national campaign, AOL, Huffington Post, National Public Radio, Larry King Live, the Alzheimer’s Association Annual Report, her national keynote speaking tour, and her contribution to the publications The Shriver Report: A Woman’s Nation Takes on Alzheimer’s and Alzheimer’s in America, among others.
+Her story has been featured in the Emmy-winning HBO documentary The Alzheimer’s Project, the TV show Young Icons, Maria Shriver’s Women's Alzheimer's Movement national campaign, AOL, Huffington Post, National Public Radio, Larry King Live, the Alzheimer’s Association Annual Report, her national keynote speaking tour, and her contribution to the publications The Shriver Report: A Woman’s Nation Takes on Alzheimer’s and Alzheimer’s in America, among others.
 Most recently, she has lobbied in Washington D.C. for the Alzheimer's Association and is currently using her social media expertise to support the association's inaugural Social Media Leadership Team.

 WOMEN'S ALZHEIMER'S MOVEMENT